Azure/enterprise-azure-policy-as-code/Docs/epac-extracting-policy-resources.md

 Script `Export-AzPolicyResources` (Operations) extracts existing Policies, Policy Sets, and Policy Assignments and Exemptions outputing them in EPAC format into subfolders in folder `$outputFolders/Definitions`.
 The subfolders are `policyDefinitions`, `policySetDefinitions`, `policyAssignments` and `policyExemptions`.

-!!! tip
+> [!TIP]

-    The script collects information on ownership of the Policy resources into a CSV file.
+> The script collects information on ownership of the Policy resources into a CSV file.
 You can analyze this file to assist in the transition to EPAC.

 The scripts creates a `Definitions` folder in the `OutputFolder` with the subfolders for `policyDefinitions`, `policySetDefinitions`, `policyAssignments` and `policyExemptions`.

-!!! tip
+> [!TIP]

-    In a new EPAC instance these folders can be directly copied to the `Definitions` folder enabling an initial transition from a pre-EPAC to EPAC environment.
+> In a new EPAC instance these folders can be directly copied to the `Definitions` folder enabling an initial transition from a pre-EPAC to EPAC environment.

 * `policyDefinitions`, `policySetDefinitions` have a subfolder based on `metadata.category`.
 If the definition has no `category` `metadata` they are put in a subfolder labeled `Unknown Category`.
 Duplicates when including child scopes are sorted into the `Duplicates` folder.
 Creates one file per Policy and Policy Set.
 * `policyAssignments` creates one file per unique assigned Policy or Policy Set spanning multiple Assignments.
 * `policyExemptions` creates one subfolder per EPAC environment

-!!! warning
+> [!WARNING]

-    The script deletes the `$outputFolders/Definitions` folder before creating a new set of files.
+> The script deletes the `$outputFolders/Definitions` folder before creating a new set of files.
 In interactive mode it will ask for confirmation before deleting the directory.

 ## Use case 1: Interactive or non-interactive single tenant